Woman is trapped in bathroom for three days and writes message on wall: ‘Nobody heard me’ – News

 A 54-year-old woman was trapped inside her own bathroom after the faulty doorknob fell off the door.
 The resident of Bangkok, Thailand, who has not been identified, survived three days locked away with just water from the sink.

-On August 22, she entered the room without her cell phone or anything else.
+On August 22, she entered the room of the house without her cell phone or any other object.
 She cried out for two days for help, hoping to be rescued, but eventually gave up.

-Without any help, she decided to write a message on the bathroom wall with skin care products, so that when someone found her, it was possible to know what had happened.
+Without any help, she decided to write a message on the bathroom wall with skin care products, so that when someone found her, they would be able to know what had happened.

-Luckily for the 54-year-old woman, her sister noticed her disappearance and lack of contact.
-Worried about her relative, she decided to call the police and report the woman’s disappearance.
+Luckily for the woman, her sister noticed her disappearance and lack of contact.
+Worried about her relative, she decided to call the police and report her sister’s disappearance.

-The authorities were directed to the prisoner’s house, where they called but got no response.
+The authorities were directed to the prisoner’s house, where they called for her, but received no response.
 The police decided to raid the property and broke down the bathroom door to find her.

 “I’ve been stuck in the bathroom since August 22nd.
 If I die, please let Jay Lek handle my will.
 Please give Tua Toon Tum ownership of Tuk.
 I drank tap water to survive.
 Without water, I’d be I tried to force and break the door, I tried to scream, but no one heard me,” the message read.